OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Abstract

 \section{Abstract}

-We present the analysis of high resolution follow-up observations of OGLE-2016-BLG-1195 using Keck, four years after the event's peak.
-We find the lens system to be at $D_L = 6.87\pm 0.65$ kpc and comprised of a $M_{\rm p} = 9.91\pm 1.61\ M_{\rm Earth}$ planet, orbiting an M-dwarf, $M_{\rm L} = 0.57\pm 0.06\ M_{\odot}$, beyond the snow line, with a projected separation of $r_\perp=2.62\pm 0.28$ AU.
+We present the analysis of high resolution follow-up observations of OGLE-2016-BLG-1195 using Laser Guide Star Adaptive Optics with Keck, seven years after the event's peak.
+We resolve the lens, measuring its flux and the relative source-lens proper motion, thus finding the system to be a $M_{\rm p} = 10.08\pm 1.18\ M_{\rm \oplus}$ planet orbiting an M-dwarf, $M_{\rm L} = 0.62\pm 0.05\ M_{\odot}$, beyond the snow line, with a projected separation of $r_\perp=2.24\pm 0.21$ AU at $D_{\rm L} = 7.45\pm 0.55$ kpc.
 Our results are consistent with the discovery paper, which reports values with 1-sigma uncertainties based on a single mass-distance constraint from finite source effects.
 However, both the discovery paper and our follow-up results disagree with the analysis of a different group that also present the planetary signal detection.
-The latter utilizes \textit{Spitzer} photometry to measure a parallax signal.
-Combined with finite source effects, they claim to measure the mass and distance of the system to much greater accuracy, suggesting that it is composed of an Earth-mass planet orbiting an ultracool dwarf.
-Their parallax signal though is improbable since it suggests a lens star in the disk moving perpendicular to disk rotation.
-Moreover, parallaxes are known to be affected by systematic errors in the photometry.
-Therefore, we reanalyze the \textit{Spitzer} photometry for this event and conclude that the parallax signal is not significantly greater than the instrumental noise, and is likely affected by systematic errors in the photometric data.
-The results of this paper act as a cautionary tale that conclusions of analyses that rely heavily on low signal-to-noise \textit{Spitzer} photometric data, can be misleading.
+The latter utilizes \textit{Spitzer} photometry to measure a parallax signal claiming the system is an Earth-mass planet orbiting an ultracool dwarf.
+Their parallax signal though is improbable since it suggests a lens star in the disk moving perpendicular to or counter to the Galactic disk rotation.
+Moreover, microlensing parallaxes can be impacted by systematic errors in the photometry.
+Therefore, we reanalyze the \textit{Spitzer} photometry using a Pixel Level Decorrelation (PLD) model to detrend detector systematics.
+We find that we can not confidently recover the same detrended light-curve that is likely dominated by systematic errors in the photometric data.
+The results of this paper act as a cautionary tale that a careful understanding of detector systematics and how they influence astrophysical constraints is crucial.

 \keywords{adaptive optics - planets and satellites, gravitational lensing, detection - proper motions, parallax}